-If you wish to request a panel hearing, please write to the Clerk of the Local Governing Committee at the school explaining why you are unhappy.
+If you wish to request a panel hearing, please contact the Trust Governance Professional by letter or email, over the phone, in person, or through a third party acting on behalf of the complainant.
+Contact details are admin@ietrust.org or 024 76011479 explaining why you are unhappy.
 The letter should be sent within five school days of receiving the outcome letter from Stage 2.
 If the letter is received outside the five school days, the complaint will be referred back to Stage 1 of this process.

-The Clerk of the Local Governing Committee will set up a hearing within 10 school days of receiving the letter and inform the complainant of this in writing.
+The Trust Governance Professional will set up a hearing within 20 school days of receiving the letter and inform the complainant of this in writing.
 All parties will be given five school days' notice of a hearing.
 The review panel reserves the right to convene at their convenience rather than that of the complainant.
 At the review panel meeting, the complainant and representatives from the school, as appropriate, will be present.
 Each will have an opportunity to set out written or oral submissions prior to the meeting.
 The complainant must be allowed to attend the panel hearing and be accompanied if they wish.